THANK YOU TO ALL WHO PARTICIPATED!! HERE ARE THE WINNERS:

 Bernice Baxter would never see her extorted raise.

-At 9:20 AM as Don Witherspoon scolded Shellie on how her abusive behavior had cost him, a miniature, green light blinked three times in a rapid series on her laptop.
-It had laid abandoned in the sheets of her bed.
+At 9:20 AM as Don Witherspoon scolded his daughter on how her abusive behavior had cost him, a miniature, green light on her laptop blinked three times in rapid succession.

 July & August Bi-Monthly Goals